DeckstersLab/plugin-template/README.md

-# plugin-template
+# repo-template
-Template repo for new plugins
+Template repo for repos

 ## Local Development Setup
 Follow the below steps to get set up with your local development environment in order to contribute to this repo..